 In the last decade the popularity of Latin-American food has soared.
 Traditional Mexican foods and flavors have become staples in the American pantry.
 While the market for Latin American food is growing, a majority of these “Latin” foods are Americanized.
 In the US, all Latin American countries are often grouped together.
 However, over recent years Latin American chefs have slowly expanded the audience and accessibility to real, authentic, foods from their various countries of origin.

 Latin American chefs have claimed their spot in pop culture, with more making an appearance on Food Network shows and shows like Chef’s Table and Mind of a Chef.
 Food is a powerful language and these chefs are using it to share their culture with the world.
-Each of the ten Latinx chefs listed below has a restaurant in the United States and a unique cooking style that showcases their culture.
+Each of the ten Latinx chefs listed below has a restaurant in the United States and a unique cooking style that showcases the diversity of their culture.

 1. Enrique Olvera (México; Restaurant: Cosme, NYC)

 Cosme in New York City aims to expand people’s perception of Mexican food.
 Olvera uses a mix of European techniques and traditional Mexican ingredients and flavors to create unique dishes full of familiar flavors.
 Olvera’s restaurant in Mexico City, Pujol, was named one of the 50 best restaurants across the globe.

 2. Richard Sandoval (Mexico; Restaurants: Zocalo, Atlanta and Pueblo, Chicago)